13DPAPIMA/Absence_System/README.md

 # Project Requierements

-- [] The program must meet all the requirements
-- [] The program should run without errors
+ -The programme must be error-free
-- [] The program must have a transparent user interface (the interface can be Latvian or English language)
+ -The program must have a clear user interface
-- [] The report should cover all the above points
+ -The report should include all these points
-- [] The report must be prepared according to the requirements
-- [] Binary (or text) files must be given and written to the object
+ -Report to be prepared in accordance with the requirements -Object data must be recorded in binary (or text) files